benjamin-ott/nuxt-mollie-payments-components/README.md

 <!-- Highlight some of the features your module provide here -->

-- ⛰ &nbsp;`useMollie` & `useMollieCreditCard` composable function
+- `useMollie` & `useMollieCreditCard` composable function
-- 🚠 &nbsp;`MollieCreditCardComponent.vue` component to use in a Vue project
+- `MollieCreditCardComponent.vue` component to use in a Vue project
+- `ShopwareFrontendsCreditCard.vue` component to use in a Nuxt Shopware Powered project
+- `ShopwareFrontendsIdeal.vue` component to use in a Nuxt Shopware Powered project
-- 🌲 &nbsp;`ShopwareFrontendsCreditCard.vue` component to use in a Nuxt Shopware Powered project
+- WIP: `ShopwareFrontendsPos.vue` component to use in a Nuxt Shopware Powered project

 ## Requirements
 - Nuxt 3